AIDeepEconomics/Agroclima/README.md

-# AgroClima: Meteorological Visualization Platform
+# AgroClima: Agricultural Meteorological Visualization Platform

 ## Project Overview

-AgroClima is a comprehensive meteorological visualization application built with React, TypeScript, and Tailwind CSS.
+AgroClima is a comprehensive agricultural meteorological visualization application built with React, TypeScript, and Tailwind CSS.
 It provides interactive visualizations of weather data with a focus on agricultural applications, including current conditions, historical analysis, and forecasts.
+The application is specifically designed for agricultural risk management in Uruguay, targeting producers of soybean, corn, wheat, and barley crops.

 ## Architecture